Implemented projects

-The history of the Migration Awareness Programme dates back to year 2000, as People in Need established the website infoservis.net, bringing up-to-date articles and information from various parts of the world on issues such as humanitarian and development aid, human rights, migration, and social exclusion in the Czech Republic.
-We had also published newspaper supplements on these topics—initially and especially in Respekt and Lidové noviny, and later, in a lot of other print media.
-Due to the need to focus more on migration and integration, a special Migration Awareness Programme was created, which since then has implemented both small and large (inter)national projects in cooperation with Czech and foreign partners.
+The history of the Migration Awareness Department dates back to 2000, when the infoservis.net website was launched under the umbrella of People in Need, bringing current articles and information from various parts of the world on topics such as humanitarian and development aid, human rights, migration and social exclusion in the Czech Republic.
+We've also published newspaper supplements on these topics - at first mainly in Respekt and Lidové noviny, and later in many other print media.
+We realised the need to focus more on the topic of migration and integration, and thus the Migration Department was born.
+We have since implemented both smaller, purely internal projects, as well as larger more international projects in cooperation with Czech and foreign partners.

 Current projects

-If you are interested in comparing individual European integration policies targeting asylum seekers and international protection holders, follow the results of the research project The National Integration Evaluation Mechanism (NIEM).
-What is gleamed and compared in it?
-For example, whether the criteria for obtaining citizenship for international protection holders in all EU countries are the same or if the rules allowing refugee access to the labour market differ among European countries.
-The aim of the NIEM project, which runs in two phases until 2021, is to develop a tool for evaluating national integration policies aimed at applicants and holders of international protection in selected EU countries while monitoring their application in practice.
-We publish the data on www.forintegration.eu.
-People in Need, together with 15 other European organizations and research institutions, participate in the research.
-The strategic partner is MPG (The Migration Policy Group), an organization which creates the MIPEX index evaluating the integration policies of the European Union and another nine selected states.
-The project leader is the IPA (the Institute of Public Affairs).
+If you're interested in comparisons of different European integration policies aimed at asylum seekers and beneficiaries of international protection, take a look at the results of the National Integration Evaluation Mechanism (NIEM) research project.
+So what did we study and compare?
+For example, whether the criteria for citizenship for beneficiaries of international protection are the same in all EU countries or what the rules are in different European countries regarding access to the labour market for refugees.
+The NIEM project, which runs in two phases until 2021, aims to develop a tool to evaluate national integration policies aimed at applicants and holders of international protection in selected EU countries while monitoring their implementation.
+The findings are continuously published on www.forintegration.eu.
+People in Need is participating in the research together with 15 other European organisations and research institutions.
+The strategic partner is the Migration Policy Group (MPG), an organisation that produces the MIPEX index assessing the integration policies of the EU and nine other selected countries.
+The project leader is the Institute of Public Affairs (IPA) in Warsaw.
+You can read more about the results of the research HERE, and there are also research reports available, including the Czech-language study First-hand Integration, which is a unique summary of interviews with applicants and international protection holders in the Czech Republic.
+The study captures their impressions from their first days of arriving in the country, maps out their participation in the State Integration Programme, and introduces the readers to some of the most important challenges the refugees will face in the next phases of integration into the local society.

-The V4NIEM project (Visegrád Countries National Integration Evaluation Mechanism) is also run in parallel with the NIEM project, which specifically focuses on a long-term evaluation of the effectiveness of state integration policies targeting Visegrád countries.
-Its aim is to streamline and improve the integration of refugees and other international protection holders in the Czech Republic, Poland, Hungary, and Slovakia in order to prevent inconsistencies and disagreements between newcomers and locals and reduce the risk of potential mutual intolerance.
-The first research report on asylum seekers and international protection holders in the Czech Republic, Poland, Hungary, and Slovakia is available in five language versions and is free to download here.
-The V4NIEM project is co-financed by the Visegrád Fund under the Visegrád Strategic Grant.
+In connection with the NIEM project, the V4NIEM (Visegrad Countries National Integration Evaluation Mechanism) project is running, which specifically focuses on the long-term evaluation of the effectiveness of national integration policies aimed at refugees in the Visegrad countries.
+Its aim is to streamline and improve the integration of refugees and other international protection holders in the Czech Republic, Poland, Hungary and Slovakia in order to prevent discord and disagreement between newcomers and old settlers and reduce the risk of potential mutual intolerance.
+The first research report on asylum seekers and beneficiaries of international protection in the Czech Republic, Poland, Hungary and Slovakia is available in five languages and can be freely downloaded here.
+The V4NIEM project is co-financed by the Visegrad Fund under the Visegrad Strategic Grant.

 2017

-At the peak of the so-called refugee crisis in Europe, we implemented the project Refugees, neighbours, and Us: Migration, media, and society on both sides of the border, funded by the Czech-German Fund for the Future.
-Although the number of asylum seekers arriving in Germany and the Czech Republic is incomparable, the topic of the refugee crisis and migration has become a major social issue in both countries, affecting mutual relations between the two countries.
-In this situation, we considered it useful for representatives of civil society, politicians, and municipalities on both sides of the border to share experiences and find common solutions.
-Thanks to the project, we managed to connect Czech and Saxon actors—journalists, NGOs, or representatives of local governments and officials.
+At the height of the refugee crisis in Europe, we implemented the Czech project titled, Refugees, Neighbours and Us: Migration, Media and Society on Both Sides of the Border funded by the Czech-German Fund for the Future.
+Although the numbers of incoming asylum seekers in Germany and the Czech Republic are incomparable, the topic of the refugee crisis and migration has become a major societal issue in both countries, which has influenced their mutual relations In this situation, we found it useful for representatives of civil society, politicians, and local governments on both sides of the border to share their experiences and find common solutions.
+Thanks to the project, we managed to connect Czech and Saxon actors, whether journalists, NGO collaborators, or local government representatives and officials.
+Through public debates and, indirectly, through the media outputs of the participating journalists, the project contributed to better informing the Czech public about what the integration process of newcomers in neighbouring Saxony looks like, what challenges it entails and what role the state and political sphere play.

 2016

-The project How to understand media communication on migration and refugees introduced secondary school students to the framing of migration-related topics in the media.
-Thanks to the project, students were able to adopt a critical approach through media communication and to understand the mechanisms of media work through school visits from journalists.
-The project was financially supported by the Ministry of Culture of the Czech Republic.
+The project How to Understand Media Messages on Migration and Refugees introduced high school students to the framing of the topic of migration in the media.
+Thanks to the project, students were able to develop a critical approach to media coverage and to understand the mechanisms of media work through visits to schools by actively writing to journalists.
+The Ministry of Culture of the Czech Republic supported the project financially.

-In 2016, the project Promoting a tolerant society in real and virtual space ended, highlighting the risks associated with the spread of racism, xenophobia, and hate development on social networks.
-We focused on the analysis of manifestations of intolerance towards foreigners on social networks.
-You can see the results in the publication Hate Speech in Online Space.
+In 2016 concluded our project Promoting a Tolerant Society in Real and Virtual Space, through which we drew attention to the risks associated with the spread of racism, xenophobia and hate speech on social networking sites.
+We focused on analysing manifestations of intolerance towards foreigners on social networks.
+The results can be found in our Czech publication Expressions of Hate in Cyberspace and on Social Networks.

 2015

-One of our major international projects was the 18-month Face2face: Facilitating dialogue between migrants and European citizens.
-The project aimed to contribute to the integration of migrants by supporting their communication and media skills.
-A better presentation of migrants in the media helps to reduce stereotypes and negative perceptions in the majority society.
-It was realized not only in the Czech Republic but also in Great Britain, Spain, and Italy.
-The project included, among other things, media training for migrants, a tutorial for teachers and students about writing about migration, a documentary film, and public events.
+One of our major international projects was the 18-month Face2face: Facilitating Dialogue Between Migrants and European Citizens.
+The project aimed to contribute to the integration of migrants by promoting their communication and media skills.
+A better presentation of migrants in the media helps to reduce stereotypes and negative perceptions held by the majority of society.
+It was implemented not only in the Czech Republic but also in the UK, Spain and Italy, and included, among other things, media training for migrants, a tutorial for teachers/students on writing about migration, a documentary film, and public events.

 2014

-The previous project was followed by a purely Czech project Face2Face II: Support of dialogue between migrants from third countries and citizens of the Czech Republic at the local level.
-In this, we helped to strengthen migrants' media skills and contribute to their involvement in media communication activities which are part of their lives and coexistence at the local level.
-The project included a public event, a summer film school, and media training for migrants.
+The aforementioned project was followed by the solely Czech Face2Face II - Support for Dialogue Between Third-Country Nationals and Czech Citizens at the Local Level.
+For this purpose, we helped to strengthen the media skills of migrants and contribute to their active involvement in the media coverage of topics that affect their lives and coexistence at the local level.
+The project included public events, a summer film school, and media training for migrants.

-In 2014, we implemented the Migration to the center project, in cooperation with the Multicultural Center Prague and other organizations focusing on migration and integration policies in Central Europe and the attention of the wider public and policymakers.
-The project explores and discusses ways in which activities in Central Europe are carried out.
-Key thematic areas were identified in the labour market, family reunification, education, and higher education.
+In 2014, we implemented the Migration to the Centre project, where in cooperation with the Multicultural Centre Prague and other NGOs from Central European countries, we focused on migration to Central Europe and on bringing the debate on migration and integration policies to the centre of interest and attention of the wider public and policy makers.
+Through the project, we explored and discussed the ways in which EU policies on migrants are implemented and put into practice in Central Europe.
+Key themes were labour market policies, family reunification, education and higher education.

 2013

-In 2013, the Mistra: Migrant inclusion strategies in European cities project focused on migrants living in cities, aiming to get acquainted with the creation of European metropolitan integration policies and, in addition to Prague, a total of seven other European cities.
-As part of the project, we conducted a research analysis of the situation of migrants and minorities in Prague.
-Based on this analysis, we were assigned a partner city which best suits our local needs and whose representatives became our integration mentors for a year— Dublin and the partner organization Ballymun Job Center.
-Among other things, we organized workshops for city representatives, representatives of migrant organizations, and all those involved in the integration policy of the capital city.
-We also created a handbook, the so-called compendium of good integration practices, to continue serving community politicians.
+In 2013, our MIStra project (Migrant Inclusion Strategies in European Cities) focused on migrants living in cities, intending to learn more about the development of integration policies in European metropolises.
+In addition to Prague, 7 other European cities participated.
+As part of the project, we developed a research analysis of the situation of migrants and minorities in Prague, based on which we were assigned a partner city that best suited our local needs and whose representatives became our "mentors" in the field of integration for a year - this city was the Irish metropolis of Dublin and the partner organisation Ballymun Job Centre.
+As part of the project, we organised workshops for city councillors, representatives of migrant organisations, as well as all those involved in the development of integration policies in the capital.
+We have also produced a handbook, a 'compendium of good integration practices', intended to further serve municipal policy makers.

 2012

-Another partnership project, which we were developing for two years together with the Association for Integration and Migration and the Ogilvy & Mather Advertising Agency, was Equal opportunity on the threshold of Czech households, focusing on a specific and very vulnerable group of migrant women workers.
-The aim of the project was to reduce the vulnerability of female foreigners working in Czech households.
-By reflecting on this not yet discussed topic, we tried to strengthen empathy towards this vulnerable group and allow the public to understand the specific conditions in which female workers find themselves.
-The most prominent part of the project was a public campaign, which took the form of a fictitious agency Alien for Cleaning.
-The agency's promotion was based on the real experiences of women working in the households, and its offer reflected what was happening in real households.
-The basis of the campaign became advertisements with labels for individual women, which were offered de facto as inanimate, nameless goods.
+Another partnership project, which we developed together with the Association for Integration and Migration and the advertising agency Ogilvy&Mather over a period of two years from July 2012, was the Equal Opportunities on the Threshold of Czech Homes project, focusing on a specific and very vulnerable group of migrant women - domestic workers.
+The aim of the project was to reduce the vulnerability of foreign women working in Czech households.
+By reflecting on this not-yet-widely discussed topic, we tried to strengthen empathy towards this vulnerable group and enable the public to understand the specific conditions in which domestic workers find themselves.
+The most striking part of the project was a public campaign that took the form of a fictional agency called Cizinky na úklid (Foreign Women Here to Clean), whose public face was the model Kateřina Kristelová.
+The promotion of the agency was based on the real experiences of female domestic workers, and the agency's offer reflected actual situations in real households.
+The core of the campaign consisted of adverts with descriptions of individual women, worded as product listings of inanimate, nameless goods.
 The aim was to show that housework is a job like any other.
-It follows the same rules and is covered by the labour code.
-The campaign also created a so-called ten-person fair employer.
+It is governed by the same rules and is subject to the Labour Code.
+As part of the campaign, the “Fair Employer's Ten Commandments” were also created.

 Older projects

-We followed up on earlier radio work with a new project called Crossroads: How a personal story can contribute to the integration of foreigners into Czech society, which included the radio show broadcast in 2011 called Crossings.
-The program not only introduced the stories of migrants, but their direct involvement in the preparation of the whole broadcast helped them to improve their communication skills, awareness of the Czech media environment, and support them in active communication with the media and the public.
+The radio work was later followed up with a new project called Crossings - How a Personal Story Can Contribute to the Integration of Foreigners into Czech Society, which included the radio programme Crossings, broadcast in 2011.
+The programme not only presented the stories of migrants in the Czech Republic, but by directly involving them in the preparation and production, it helped them to improve their communication skills and awareness of the Czech media environment, and support them in active communication with the media and the public.